chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     dbuser_password = "postgres"
     ```

-    * For OpenSearch, add the similar things as PostgreSQL, i.e., the domain name, a2ha endpoint, and the credentials to log in to the end poit:
+    * For OpenSearch, add the similar things as PostgreSQL, i.e., the domain name, a2ha endpoint, and the credentials to log in to the end point:

+    ```cd
+    [external.database.open_search]

+    # eg: managed_opensearch_domain_name = "managed-services-os"
+    opensearch_domain_name = "a2ha-xyz-opensearch-2"

+    # eg opensearch_domain_url = "search-managed-services-os.us-east-1.es.amazonaws.com"
+    opensearch_domain_url =